Clinical Studies

 Objective: To investigate the efficacy of combined blue (415 nm) and red (633 nm) light therapy.

-Blue light in the treatment of mild to moderate acne
+An open study to determine the efficacy of blue light in the treatment of mild to moderate acne

 Objective: To evaluate the effect of narrowband blue light on inflammatory and non-inflammatory acne lesions.